cissagatto/SimilaritiesMultiLabel/README.md

-# SimilaritiesMeasuresMultiLabel
+# Similarities MultiLabel
 This code is part of my PhD research at PPG-CC/DC/UFSCar.
-The aim is to compute similarities measures for multilabel classification using only the label space!
+The aim is to compute label similarities measures for multilabel classification using only the label space!

 ## How to cite
 @misc{Gatto2022, author = {Gatto, E. C.}, title = {Compute Similarities Measures for Multi-Label Problems}, year = {2022}, publisher = {GitHub}, journal = {GitHub repository}, howpublished = {\url{https://github.com/cissagatto/SimilaritiesMeasuresMultiLabel}}}